Why is mapping out a voice over business plan a must for building a career as a professional voice actor?

 You may say to yourself: Wait a second—I’m an actor working in a creative industry.
 My work is artistic.
-I shouldn’t have to rigorously manage myself as if my personal identity is a business.
+I shouldn’t have to manage myself as if my personal identity is a business.

 Conducting a thorough market analysis is a crucial step toward composing your business plan.
 At its core, a market overview should demonstrate what you’re up against in the voice over industry.
-You’ll need to research key metrics such as job statistics, average voice talent earnings, economic stability, and the estimated net worth of the industry, or industry segment you work in (e.g. cartoons).
+You’ll need to research key metrics such as job statistics, average voice talent earnings, economic stability, and the estimated net worth of the industry, or industry segment you work in (i.e. cartoons).
 Be sure to provide detailed information about your target markets and client demographics.

 This section of your voice over business plan should be devoted to outlining the services you offer, including any complementary services, like music production, copywriting, or post-production.
 Outline the solutions that you provide to your clients and how they benefit from working with you specifically.
 List your rates for each type of voice over service.

-Briefly outline the training and experiences that you have had in the voice over industry, and how they have shaped your current pursuits.
+Briefly outline the training and experiences that you’ve had in the voice over industry, and how they have shaped your current pursuits.
 You should also note any specific vocal qualities that make your services appealing to customers—whether that relates to styles of vocal performance you specialize in, unusual sounds you can make, or vocal attributes that you uniquely possess.

 This section exists for you to outline how and where you plan to run your voice over business.
 Detail all of the costs involved, as well any special licences or legalities that will factor into said cost, especially considering that you may be working entirely from home.
 You should similarly provide detailed information on administrative needs, including any projected human resource costs, such as hiring an assistant or bookkeeper.
 Your overhead includes the acquisition and maintenance of your recording studio and equipment.
 List all of the expenses that will be necessary for you to follow through with the services you are offering.

 Don’t be afraid to dream big.
-This is the section where you’re allowed to openly envision your business’s future endeavors.
+This is the section where you’re allowed to openly envision your business’ future endeavors.
 Provide specific details regarding how you plan to market your business, where you’d like to see yourself in two years, and demonstrate exactly how you intend to get there.

 In order to achieve your future dreams, it’s important to zero in on the present.
-Round up a range of financial data, including assets, investments, and total net worth (both your own and your business’s).
+Round up a range of financial data, including assets, investments, and total net worth (both your own and your business’).
 This section is particularly important if you’re in search of a business loan, since it gives the lender some numbers to work with as they estimate your ability to repay the loan.
 Don’t forget to highlight anticipated cash flow: the amount of money required to run your business, as well as expected annual income.

 This section essentially serves as a synopsis of everything in your voice over business plan.
 We’ve listed the Executive Summary at the end of our list because it’s the final part of your voice over business plan that you should write, after all the other components are compiled, although it should be placed at the very opening of your plan.
 Brevity is key with this section, which should not exceed one or two pages.

-When you’re crafting your voice over business plan, be careful not to feature statistics about the state of the industry that were published 10 years ago.
+1. Drawing on old information: When you’re crafting your voice over business plan, be careful not to feature statistics about the state of the industry that were published 10 years ago.
 It’s worthwhile to fully commit to doing comprehensive research to uncover information that examines what the current and projected statistics are.
 Cite your sources, and use graphs and visuals to illustrate your points whenever possible.
 Your business plan should be as up-to-date as possible.

-While it’s commendable and even encouraged to be ambitious when mapping out your voice over business plan, make sure to substantiate your claims, assumptions, and projections, with industry forecasts that are wholly rooted in reality.
+2. Biting off more than you can chew: While it’s commendable and even encouraged to be ambitious when mapping out your voice over business plan, make sure to substantiate your claims, assumptions, and projections, with industry forecasts that are wholly rooted in reality.
 This will help you set goals that are achievable and clearly defined, which will result in potential investors taking you and your business plan all the more seriously.